 What is the red flower or tree in front of the door?
 Amazing!
 The all-wood structure, the old government building, has received the British royal family.
 No wonder there is a royal emblem that London has seen.
 It is now the Law School of the University of Victoria.
 Inside there are exhibition halls on the first and second floors to introduce the history and maintenance of the building.
 There is an old assembly hall on the second floor to restore the scenery.
 Such a beautiful building is worth seeing.

-Typical British buildings, blue sky and white clouds are still very beautiful, because some parts are still repaired because they were damaged in the earthquake before.
-There are some exhibits in the corridor, and historical materials of the building are pasted on the wall.
-You can stroll if you have enough time.
+A typical British building with blue sky and white clouds is still very beautiful, because it was damaged in the earthquake before, so some parts are still under repair.
+There are some exhibits in the corridor, and historical materials of the building are pasted on the walls.
+If you have enough time, you can go shopping

-Located opposite the Capitol Building, it is the largest wooden structure in the southern hemisphere.
-Old municipal buildings are a very important part of New Zealand's architectural heritage, using native wood cedars.
-Now that Shell Fir forests have been permanently protected, they are unique.
-On the ground floor, you can visit the historical exhibition and translation room.
+Located opposite the Capitol, it is the largest wooden structure in the southern hemisphere.
+The old municipal building is a very important part of New Zealand's architectural heritage, using native wood kauri.
+Now the Kauri forest has received permanent protection, so it is even more unique.
+The first floor on the ground can be visited, there is a history exhibition and translation room.